arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

 ```
 [image, with the interface labeled with the names]()

-Let's start programming our interface by creating the "widgets.h" tab in our sketch.
-Then, it is time to know what we need in order to make the interface work, this part contains the functions, LVGL widgets, configuration, events and callbacks:
+Now that you know the logic behind the LVGL callbacks, let's start programming the interface by creating the "widgets.h" tab in the  `lvgl_interaction.ino` sketch.

+It is time now to know what is needed in order to make the interface work, this part contains the functions, LVGL widgets, configuration, events and callbacks:

 * Draw the widgets on screen
   * createWidgets() : This will instantiate all the widgets
 * Text Area (text input to fill)